ciroque/tidal/docs/README.md

 The primary motivation for this data model is to shape the data into a form that allows tidal to show the data for a given day.
 The DisplayManager should not have the responsibility of correlating data from across the different data sources.
-That correlation should be the responsibility of a focused class, the DataManager class.
+That correlation should be the responsibility of a focused class, the Predictions class.

 #### Transformation process

 As noted above, each data source has an associated *Retriever class that handles communication with the associated service.

 These Retrievers are currently managed by the Application class.
-As part of the data refactoring project this logic will be moved into the DataManager class.
-The DataManager class will be responsible for taking the data retrieved from each source and combining it into a DisplayData instance.
+As part of the data refactoring project this logic will be moved into the Predictions class.
+The Predictions class will be responsible for taking the data retrieved from each source and combining it into a DisplayData instance.
 The DisplayData instance will then be handed off to the DisplayManager for rendering.

 The following diagram shows the high-level logic flow.